dbeilin/2020/README.md

 ## Thanks

-This project was inspired by the mac version: https://github.com/tagwohl/twenny
+This project was inspired by the mac version: https://github.com/tagwohl/twenny Icon made by freepik from https://www.flaticon.com/authors/freepik